lgss/azure-node-vision/README.md

-# azure-node-vision
+$project
+========

-Work in progress - upload an image,
+$project Work in progress - upload an image,

-Done
-- Show a file upload
+- Show a file upload form
 - Upload file
-- Authenticate with azure
 - make a call to azure image recognition service

-$project
-========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: